nf-core/sarek/docs/output.md

 #### Split FastQ files

 [FastP](https://github.com/OpenGene/fastp) supports splitting of one FastQ file into multiple files allowing parallel alignment of sharded FastQ file.
 To enable splitting, the number of reads per output can be specified.
-For more information, take a look into the parameter `--split_fastq`in the parameter docs .
+For more information, take a look into the parameter `--split_fastq`in the parameter docs.

 These files are intermediate and by default not kept in the final files delivered to users.
 Set `--save_split` to enable publishing of these files to: